devchadha-jmi/100-Days-of-RTL/Day 25 Valid BCD Test/README.md

 # Valid BCD Test

-This design has been taken from a very recent problem I solved.
+This design has been taken from a problem I solved very recently.

 Probem Statement: